Contributors Dropdown icon

 Collaboration now!
 How to build a harmonious marketing team

-6. Marketing and sales team-building activities
+6. Sales and marketing team-building activities

 Why: Double the teams means double the fun!
 Okay, this one is a bit less serious.
 But it holds true that enjoying fun activities together can help break the ice and build connections.
-When sales teams and marketing teams know each other on a personal level, they're more likely to trust each other and collaborate on projects.
+When sales and marketing know each other on a personal level, they're more likely to trust each other and collaborate on projects.

 How: The next time you plan an after-work event for the marketing department, ask the sales teams to join the fun — and vice versa.